madlandproject/gulp-modernizr-build/README.md

 ## Todo ##
 - Accept an `allFeatures` parameter to build every available feature detection.
 Useful for building dev versions of Modernizr.
-- Accept a `addFeatures` parameter to force addition of features manually
 - Add .editorconfig file & lintconfig for consistency
 - Tests